radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - n Name of the RadiantOne instance.
 - i Poll interval.
 How frequently to fetch the server statistics.
 Default is 30 seconds.
 - t Percentage of connections reached -- when to start sending the alerts.
 Default is 90%.
 - v Verbose settings -- true/false.
 Default is false.
 If this is set to true, the destination of the output is console by default.
 If you want the output to go to a file, it can be defined in the script prior to running it.
 To use the default log4j file configuration (defined in <RLI_HOME>/config/logging.log4j2-default-file), edit the script and add the following:
 - Dlog4j.configurationFile=$RLI_HOME/config/logging/log4j2-default-file.json
-- Drli.app.key=<myScriptFileName if you don’t want it to go to the target associated with log4j2- default-file>
+- Drli.app.key=<myScriptFileName if you don’t want it to go to the target associated with log4j2-default-file>

 An example is shown below:

 ```
-"${RLI_JHOME}/bin/java" -Dlog4j.configurationFile=$RLI_HOME/config/logging/log4j2-default-
-file.json -Drli.app.key=connectionMonitoring -Xmx512m -Djava.awt.headless=true -cp
+"${RLI_JHOME}/bin/java" -Dlog4j.configurationFile=$RLI_HOME/config/logging/log4j2-default-file.json -Drli.app.key=connectionMonitoring -Xmx512m -Djava.awt.headless=true -cp
 "${RLI_ALL_CP}" com.rli.tools.vdsadmin.status.util.ConnectionMonitoringUtility "$@"
 ```

 The log level must be set to INFO or higher for this verbose option to work.

 The following parameter are not required if you are using the instance name with -n because the value is retrieved from the instance’s vds_server.conf file.
 If not using the -n property, then you must specify the following parameter.

 - h RadiantOne FID host name to be monitored.
 - p RadiantOne FID port to be monitored.